saniarakit/saniarakit/README.md

 - 👋 Hi, I’m @saniarakit
-- 👀 I’m interested in machine learning, gamedev,
+- 👀 I’m interested in machine learning, gamedev, mobile develop.
 - 🌱 I’m currently learning all that can make me rich :)

 <!---